mexchy1000/CellDART/CellDART_R_wrap/Read_R_wrap.md

   Please refer to the 'R_example.R' file.
   All the files in 'CellDART_R_wrap' should be in the same folder.
   When 'pred_cellf_celldart' function defined in 'cellf_pred.R' is running, python or virtual environment will be automatically installed via reticulate.
-  Python will be automatically installed via reticulate::python_install on Linux if python_path = NULL (Tested on Ubuntu 18.04.5 LTS)
+  Python will be automatically installed via reticulate::install_python on Linux if python_path = NULL (Tested on Ubuntu 18.04.5 LTS)
-  Python path can be used to install virtual environment by python_path = [python version 3.7: python.exe path]
+  Python path can be given to install virtual environment by setting python_path = [python version 3.7: python.exe path]
-  Python installed for r-reticulate can be used by python_path = "current"; however, version should be 3.7 for virtual environement should be successfully installed.
+  Python installed in r-reticulate can be used by setting python_path = "current"; however, the version should be 3.7 for the virtual environement to be successfully installed.

   ** Datasets **
   1. Description